Empowering seniors to remain healthy & independent.

 We are the safety net

 Senior Resources is the only agency providing services for free or a reduced rate, making us a “safety net” for those who cannot afford to pay for private services.
-Seventy percent of our clients are at or below 200% of the national poverty level.
+Eighty-five percent of our clients are at or below 200% of the national poverty level.

 Our work is growing